ucb-rit/savio-training-containers-2021/containers.md

 $ singularity run hello-world.sif
 ```

-Here's how one runs a Docker container (on a system where you have admin access):
+Here's how one runs a Docker container (on a system where you have admin access and Docker installed):

 ```
 echo $HOME